 • Final Report Submitted: October 2023

-12. Questions regarding social media, information sessions, and how you learned about this opportunity.
-(Questions 59 – 61)
+5. Questions regarding social media, information sessions, how you learned about this opportunity, and acknowledgement of guidelines.

-We frame our work with a focus on racial equity and include within that scope, but not limited to, diverse gender identities, musical approaches and perspectives, religions, ages, (dis)abilities, cultures, backgrounds, sexual orientations, and broad definitions of being “American.”
+In our commitment to racial equity, we include within that scope, but do not limit it to, diverse gender identities, musical approaches and perspectives, religions, ages, abilities, cultures, backgrounds, and sexual orientations.

-What you share in the 2023 Demographic Information form as part of your SlideRoom application for this program will be included in your application and seen by curators.
-If you prefer to keep your answers separate/anonymous, please complete this form: https://forms.gle/64zRf8N2VzheitoWA
+What you share in the 2024 Demographic Information form as part of your SlideRoom application for this program will be included in your application and seen by panelists.
+If you prefer to keep your answers separate/anonymous, please complete this form: https://forms.gle/6e6kDDsug5Xq81NE7.
+Your choice of whether to share your information with the panelists will have no impact on the evaluation of your application.

 • African descent/Diaspora